AstroMusers/ExoCore/README.md

 # Contributors

 Nathan Whitsett (WashU) is the main developer of ExoCore.
-The other contributors to ExoCore include Sabrina Weldon (WashU), Sophia Acker (WashU), Aavik Wadivkar (WashU), and Tansu Daylan (WashU), who is the project's principle investigator.
+The other contributors to ExoCore include Sabrina Weldon (WashU), Sophia Acker (WashU), Aavik Wadivkar (WashU), and Tansu Daylan (WashU), who is the project's principal investigator.

 # Citing ExoCore

 You can cite ExoCore and its contributors using the "Cite this repository" drop-down in the "About" section of ExoCore's [GitHub page](https://github.com/AstroMusers/ExoCore).

+# Funding Support
+We acknowledge support from NASA through the TOPST22 grant 80NSSC23K0865 and by the McDonnell Center for the Space Sciences (MCSS) at Washington University in St. Louis.